-Q1.
+Q2.
 Fill in each blank with the right form of the verb given in brackets:

 - (a) Ramesh first visited (visit) Meghalaya in 1985, when he was (be) 15 years old.
 Since then, he has been (be) to Meghalaya many times and has become (become) an expert on the music of Meghalaya. - (b) My brother is a famous singer.
-He has sung (sing) four songs for a Tamil film which Rajnikantdirected (direct) in 1998.
-In all, my brother has sung (sing) for more than 20 films. - (c) When I was a child, I lived (live) in Chennai.
+He has sung (sing) four songs for a Tamil film which Rajnikant directed (direct) in 1998.
+In all, my brother has sung (sing) for more than 20 films.

+- (c) When I was a child, I lived (live) in Chennai.
 My father took (take) me to school in his car every morning.
 I played (play) football in those days. - (d) My uncle, who lives in Kolkata, visited (visit) Varanasi for a month.
 He enjoyed (enjoy) himself thoroughly.
 He met (meet) his old friends, and they chatted (chat) happily about their childhood days. - (e) The President of France is coming (come) to Delhi next week.
-He will fly (fly) to Mumbai from Delhi.

-Q2.
+He will fly (fly) to Mumbai from Delhi. - (f) The Independence Day parade has begun.
+The soldiers are marching (march) across the parade ground.
+The chief minister is taking (take) the salute and all the guests are standing (stand) up to honour the national flag.
+The military band is playing (play) the national anthem.

+Q3.
 Correct the errors in these sentences: